 The HE-SIG-B field is separately encoded on each 20 MHz band.
 The encoding structure in one such 20 MHz band is shown in Figure 28-21 (HE-SIG-B field encoding structure in each 20 MHz(#4918)).
-It consists of a Common Block field followed by a User Specific field which together are referred to as the HE-SIG-B content channel.
+It consists of a Common field followed by a User Specific field which together are referred to as the HE-SIG-B content channel.